tbytnero/Bytnerowicz-Funk-Menge-Perakis-Wolf-Fixer-Leaf-Traits/README.md

 The first recreates the analyses and figures for the Main Text: MainText_Analysis_Figures.R

-The second recreates the analyses and figures for the Main Text: Supplement_Analysis_Figures.R
+The second recreates the analyses and figures for the Supplement: Supplement_Analysis_Figures.R

 ________________________________________________________________________________________________________________________________________________________________________
 There are three .csv files of data: